 These associations with RKOA may partly be explained by the relationship between medial JSN for varus knees and lateral JSN for valgus knees as shown in the second sensitivity analysis.
-These results would agree with Teichtahl (25)(26) who reported cross-sectional varus and valgus AA alignment (measured as continuous variables) being associated with risk of respective medial and lateral compartment specific JSN in a KOA cohort.
-It is known that the load transmitted through a neutrally aligned knee is distributed unequally between medial and lateral compartments (12, 44, 45)(12, 43, 44), with up to 70% of the load going through the medial compartment (46)(45).
-This disproportionate transmission to the medial compartment in a normally aligned knee was first reported by Morrison in 1970 (47)(46).
-Knee alignment therefore influences the medial to lateral compartment load distribution, with any shift from neutral alignment of the hip, knee and ankle affecting load distribution at the knee joint (11)(11).
-With just 4 - 6° of varus alignment, the load through the medial compartment can be increased by up to 90% (12)(12).
-Valgus alignment is associated with an increase in lateral compartment loading (48)(47) however, greater load is taken through the medial compartment until a more severe valgus deformity is present (44, 45)(43, 44), which may explain the non-significant association between valgus versus neutral knees and SRKOA.
-It is these increases in compartment loading that are thought to increase stress on articular cartilage and surrounding knee joint structures, leading to subsequent degenerative KOA changes.
+These results agree with Teichtahl (25) who reported cross-sectional varus and valgus AA alignment (measured as continuous variables) being associated with higher likelihood of respective medial and lateral compartment specific JSN in a KOA cohort.
+The load transmitted through a neutrally aligned knee is distributed unequally between medial and lateral compartments (12, 44, 45), with up to 70% going through the medial compartment (46).
+This disproportionate transmission to the medial compartment in a normally aligned knee was first reported by Morrison in 1970 (47).
+Knee alignment therefore influences the medial to lateral compartment load distribution, with any shift from neutral alignment of the hip, knee and ankle affecting load distribution at the knee joint (11).
+With just 4 - 6° of varus alignment, the load through the medial compartment can be increased by up to 90% (12).
+Valgus alignment is associated with an increase in lateral compartment loading (48) however, greater load is taken through the medial compartment until a more severe valgus deformity is present (44, 45), which may explain the non-significant association between valgus versus neutral knees and SRKOA.
+These increases in compartment loading are thought to increase stress on articular cartilage and surrounding knee joint structures, leading to subsequent degenerative KOA changes.

-Greater associations were present for valgus versus neutral knees compared to varus versus neutral knees for knee pain outcome and these associations were maintained in the adjusted sensitivity analysis, although neither the 2P or 1P associations were significant.
-The reasons why knee pain should behave differently to RKOA and SRKOA outcomes are not clear and further studies in this area are required for comparison.
-It could be related to the multi-dimensional aspects of pain and the fact that more than just OA knee pain was being measured here although women with inflammatory, neurological and fibromyalgia type conditions were excluded from this study.
+There were greater associations for knee pain outcome for valgus versus neutral knees compared to varus versus neutral knees.
+These associations were maintained in the adjusted sensitivity analysis, although neither the 2P or 1P associations were statistically significant.
+The reasons why knee pain should behave differently to RKOA and SRKOA outcomes are not clear and further studies in this area are required.
+It could be related to the multi-dimensional aspects of pain and that more than just OA knee pain was being measured here although women with inflammatory, neurological and fibromyalgia type conditions were excluded.
 Or it may be due to knee pain originating from knee soft tissue structures such as ligaments, menisci and/or possibly due to patella-femoral joint involvement which was not assessed in this study as skyline radiographs were not available.

 Strengths and limitations

-This study has a number of strengths having uniquely compared six alternative AA alignment measures using three different KJCs, it is one of the first studies to compare 1P versus 2P method alignment measurement.
-This has been carried out using a large sample of over 1000 knees from 584 women known to be representative of a normal, predominantly Caucasian, female population (27, 49)(30, 48).
-Cross-sectional associations have been assessed with SRKOA, RKOA and knee pain outcomes which is not only novel, but also clinically relevant as the discordant relationship between RKOA and reported knee pain is well known (26)(29).
-A further strength of this study is the use of KneeMorf computer software allowing AA alignment measurements to be collected digitally as opposed to manually.
+This study has a number of strengths.
+It uniquely compared six alternative AA alignment measures using three different KJCs.
+It is one of the first studies to compare 1P versus 2P method alignment.
+This has been carried out using a large sample of over 1000 knees from 584 women representative of a normal, predominantly Caucasian, female population (27, 49).
+Cross-sectional associations have been assessed with SRKOA, RKOA and knee pain outcomes which is not only novel, but also clinically relevant as the discordant relationship between RKOA and reported knee pain is well known (26).
+A further strength of this study is the use of KneeMorf computer software allowing AA alignment measurements to be collected digitally rather than manually.